Patrick-ring-motive/hallucinate-embedding/README.md

 const arr = Array(128).fill(0).map((_, i) => vec[i] || 0);
 ```

+For `POST` requests with multiple `input` strings, each string is embedded independently (in parallel) and returned as a separate `data[]` entry, indexed in input order.

 ## Cloudflare setup

 This Worker expects a Cloudflare Workers AI binding named `AI`.